-Renefit Description
+Benefit Description

 - Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Under Standard Option, there is no calendar year deductible.
 You must use In-Network providers to receive benefits. - Under High Option, the calendar year deductible for In-Network Providers is \$500 per person (\$1,000 per Self Plus One enrollment or \$1,000 per Self and Family enrollment).
 The calendar year deductible for Out-of-Network Providers is \$1,000 per person (\$3,000 per Self Plus One enrollment or \$3,000 per Self and Family enrollment).
 Deductibles for In-Network providers and Out-of-Network providers are accumulated separately.
 The calendar year deductible applies to almost all benefits in this Section.
-We added "(No deductible)" to show when the calendar year deductible does not apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
+We added "(No deductible)" to show when the calendar year deductible does not apply. - Be sure to read Section 4, Your Costs for Covered Services, for valuable information about how cost-sharing works.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - The services listed below are for the charges billed by a physician or other healthcare professional for your surgical care.
 See Section 5(c) for charges associated with a facility (i.e. hospital, surgical center, etc.). - YOU MUST GET PRECERTIFICATION.
-Please refer to the prior approval and precertification information shown in Section 3 to be sure which services require prior approval or precertification.
+Please refer to the prior approval and precertification information shown in Section 3 to be sure which services require precertification and identify which surgeries require precertification.

-Deficit Description 100 1 ay Note: The calendar year deductible applies to almost all benefits in this Section.
+Note: The calendar year deductible applies to almost all benefits in this Section.
 We say "(No deductible)" when it does not apply.
-Surgical procedures High Option Standard Option A comprehensive range of services, such as: • Operative procedures \$100 copayment (No deductible) \$200 copayment Treatment of fractures, including casting Normal pre-and post-operative care by the surgeon Correction of amblyopia and strabismus Endoscopy procedures Biopsy procedures Removal of tumors and cysts Correction of congenital anomalies (see Reconstructive surgery ) Insertion of internal prosthetic devices.
-See 5(a) for Orthopedic and prosthetic devices for device coverage information Surgical treatment of severe obesity (bariatric surgery).
-Note: You must get prior approval for surgery for morbid obesity.
-QualChoice offers Health coaching, call a coach at (800) 235-7111.
-For consideration for this surgery, several criteria must be met, such as:
+Surgical procedures High Option Standard Option A comprehensive range of services, such as: \$100 copayment (No \$200 copayment Operative procedures deductible) Treatment of fractures, including casting Normal pre-and post-operative care by the surgeon Correction of amblyopia and strabismus Endoscopy procedures Biopsy procedures Removal of tumors and cysts Correction of congenital anomalies (see Reconstructive surgery) • Insertion of internal prosthetic devices.
+See 5(a) for Orthopedic and prosthetic devices for device coverage information Surgical treatment of morbid obesity (bariatric surgery) Voluntary sterilization (e.g., tubal ligation, vasectomy) Treatment of burns